Floridians reconsider staying home as Hurricane Milton edges closer

 In Fort Myers, the fears of Milton impacting the city like Hurricane Ian did in 2022 are palpable.

-Robert Parker, 37, stayed in his house with his son and fiancé when Hurricane Ian hit.
-His property is near the Caloosahatchee River, an area prone to floods due to the storm surge.
+Robert Parker, 37, stayed in his house with his son and fiancée when Hurricane Ian hit.
+His property is near the Caloosahatchee River, an area prone to floods due to storm surge.
 During Hurricane Ian, they almost drowned.

-“My son was two at the time,” Parker told NPR.
-“I had to pull my fiancé, my son, and our dog out the window.”
+"My son was 2 at the time," Parker told NPR.
+"I had to pull my fiancée, my son and our dog out the window."
 It took him a year and a half to rebuild his home, he said.
 But now he and his family are leaving it, at least for now.
-The handyman went to Home Depot on Tuesday morning to buy some plywood to put up as hurricane shutters in his house.
-They are staying in a hotel inland.
+The handyman went to Home Depot on Tuesday morning to buy some plywood to put up as hurricane shutters on his house.
+The family is staying in a hotel inland.

-“We are going to board everything up and ride it out in a hotel,” Parker said.
-“And then as soon as the storm is done I gotta get back to the property and make sure everything is alright.”
+"We are going to board everything up and ride it out in a hotel," Parker said.
+"And then as soon as the storm is done, I gotta get back to the property and make sure everything is all right."

 Linda Husz, a retail worker in downtown Fort Myers, said it seems people in her town have listened to the mayor's words.